Vietnam to buy Russian COVID-19 vaccine

 "In the meantime, Vietnam will still continue developing the country's own COVID-19 vaccine," state broadcaster Vietnam Television (VTV) said, citing the Ministry of Health.
 Vietnam has signed up for 50-150 million doses of the vaccine, Tuoi Tre newspaper reported.
 Some will be a "donation" from Russia, Tuoi Tre said, with Vietnam paying for the rest.

-Vietnam has reported a total of 911 infections, with 21 deaths.
+Vietnam has reported a total of 929 infections, with 21 deaths.
 Prime Minister Nguyen Xuan Phuc has said the risk of wider contagion is very high, and that the next few days are critical.
-The head of Vietnam's coronavirus taskforce, Vu Duc Dam, said on Friday that Vietnam now had no choice but to "live safely with the virus".

-"We are implementing the anti-virus measures of a poor country, so everyone has to stay alert and know how to protect themselves from the virus," Dam said, according to state media.
+Authorities placed Hai Duong, a city of half a million people east of the capital, Hanoi, under lockdown for 15 days on Friday after three cases were detected there, the government said in a statement.

 ALSO READ